-- FOR the election of the following five individuals nominated by the Board for election as directors: Matthew M. Mannelly, Gary E. Costley, John E. Byom, Charles J. Hinkaty and Carl J. Johnson; - FOR the ratification of the appointment of our independent registered public accounting firm for 2014; - · FOR the approval of the amendment to our long-term equity incentive plan; and - FOR the approval of the compensation of our named executive officers as disclosed in this Proxy Statement.
+- FOR the election of the following five individuals nominated by the Board for election as directors: Matthew M. Mannelly, Gary E. Costley, John E. Byom, Charles J. Hinkaty and Carl J. Johnson; - FOR the ratification of the appointment of our independent registered public accounting firm for 2015; - FOR the approval of our Amended and Restated 2005 Long-Term Incentive Plan; and - · FOR the approval of the compensation of our named executive officers as disclosed in this Proxy Statement.